 We’ll probably never get over the indie-cool factor of sign-less businesses, the ones that require patrons to be in-the-know, just to find them.
 Looking for the city’s underground hotspots?
 Here are Houston's favorite underground establishments.

 Don’t be dismayed when you find the front door locked.
 Knock twice on the big red entry to gain entry into this hidden gem that once served as a Warehouse District-based bordello.
 These days, the venue serves up a welcome mix of Tex-Mex fare and live music.
 Dine inside or snag a seat on the patio.
 Last Concert Cafe’s kitchen keeps it coming until midnight Friday and Saturday night, while the bar and concerts keep rocking until 2 a.m.

 You won’t find 13 Celsius’ name marking the exterior of Midtown’s European-inspired retreat, just look for a red-lit LED sign with the address (3000 Caroline) illuminated.
-Set in a 1920s Mediterranean-style building, the spot features an open-air courtyard, a windowed wine cellar filled with limited-production, high-quality vino and a 40-foot white marble bar—perfect for savoring a refreshingly-crisp, post-work Riesling and light bites.
-Stop in on Sundays for half-off a selection of wines by the glass and 25 percent off all beers.
+Set in a 1920's Mediterranean-style building, the spot features an open-air courtyard, a windowed wine cellar filled with limited-production, high-quality wine and a 40-foot white marble bar—perfect for savoring a refreshingly-crisp, post-work Malbec and light bites.
+Stop in on Sundays for half-off a selection of wines by the glass and 25% off all beers.

 Mongoose Versus Cobra